AriFordsham/GHCWiki/ghc-kinds/kind-inference/tlks.md

 `T` really comes into scope with the kind `F Bool -> F Bool`.
 The LHS of the `data` declaration is effectively redundant with a TLKS.
 RAE proposes we check it for consistency (and bring vars into scope, etc.), but we don't use it in desugaring the declaration.
 On the other hand, the RHS is relevant.
 Here, I would expect `MkT :: forall (a :: F Bool). (a |> axF) -> T a`, where `axF` is a coercion derived by unification.
 We might have to look at the different declaration forms independently and figure out the right answer for each one.
 (But before doing this, RAE requests further input from others.)

+SPJ: yes, we should allow these coercions wherever possible.
+I agree with the elaboration of `MkT`.
+But there may be a few places where it is really troublesome -- your `k_local` and `ksig_local` example may be one -- because there is no natural place to put the coercion.
+In those cases, we should tread carefully; either make it illegal (as you suggest) or require the coercsions to be the identity (which is a bit more friendly).

 ## Type variables without binders

 ```